 Tax evasion is a pervasive problem in developing countries that struggle to build their capacity to collect taxes.
 This paper presents clientelist demands, by which citizen clients demand rewards on the basis of past votes for incumbents, as an explanation for persistently low tax capacity.
 I argue that the clientelist strategies politicians adopt further weaken their capacity to enforce taxes by eroding their bargaining power over their clients.
 Using Afrobarometer survey data from Benin, I find that citizens living in neighborhoods with high voteshares for their city's mayor were more likely to report a past refusal to pay taxes.
 Further evidence from a vignette experiment conducted in Benin confirms that this tax-resistant behavior is driven by incumbent supporters' expectations for lenient tax enforcement.
 A sharp departure from dominant views of citizen clients as subordinate actors, I present evidence of citizen agency and accountability claiming for policy benefits rather than small cash or gift handouts.
 I end with implications for the spatial variation of tax enforcement capacity as a function of clientelist linkages, speaking to literatures on state-building, clientelism, and taxation.

-The introduction to this paper is available here.
+The introduction to the paper is available here.